equinor/webviz-plugin-boilerplate/README.md

 ## Test your new Python plugin package

-After installation you can test the custom containers from your package using the provided example configuration file:
+After installation you can test the custom plugins from your package using the provided example configuration file:
 ```bash
 webviz build ./examples/basic_example.yaml
 ```